Schalkez/portfolio/src/content/blog/en/dev-ai-orchestrator.md

 ---

-## 🎯 Truth: AI is like a super‑fast junior dev team
+## Truth: AI is like a super-fast junior dev team

 What it’s great at:
-- ⚡ Codes fast
+- Codes fast
-- 😴 Never needs a break
+- Never needs a break
-- 💸 Doesn’t ask for a raise
+- Doesn’t ask for a raise

 What it needs from you:
-- ✅ Clear goals
+- Clear goals
-- 🔍 Careful review
+- Careful review
-- 🧠 Guidance toward the right approach
+- Guidance toward the right approach

 That’s exactly how I use AI daily.
 Here’s the workflow I follow.

 ---

-## 🧠 Three steps to master AI (without getting dragged around)
+## Three steps to master AI (without getting dragged around)

 ### Step 1: Talk to AI as if you’re clarifying requirements with a client